stonkol/meta-front-end-course/4-html-css/course-4.md

 ### 2.4.4 Pseudo-class

 Pseudo-classes are state-based selectors, which means that they allow you to select elements based on their state.

-For example:
+#### 2.4.4.1 Cursor state
 1. `:hover`: Select elements when the user hovers over them.
-2. `:focus`: Select elements when they have focus.
+1. `:focus`: Select elements when they have focus.
-3. `:visited`: Select elements when they have been visited.
-4. `:active`: Select elements when they are being activated.
+1. `:active`: Select elements when they are being activated.

+#### 2.4.4.2 Link state
+1. `:visited`: Select elements when they have been visited.

+#### 2.4.4.3 Toggle States
-5. `:enabled` and `:disabled`: Select elements when they are enabled/disabled.
+1. `:enabled` and `:disabled`: Select elements when they are enabled/disabled.
-6. `:checked` and `:unchecked`: Select elements when they are checked.
+1. `:checked` and `:unchecked`: Select elements when they are checked.
-7. `:empty`: Select elements that have no children.
+1. `:empty`: Select elements that have no children.
+1. `:indetermined`: Select elements when they are indeterminate.
+1. `:valid` and `:invalid`

+#### 2.4.4.4 first-xx
-8. `:first-child`: Select elements that are the first child of their parent.
+8. `:first-child`: elements that are the first child of their parent.
-9. `:valid` and `:invalid`
-10. `:indetermined`: Select elements when they are indeterminate.
-11. `::first-letter`, `::first-line`: are used to style the first letter or line of an element.
+11. `::first-letter`, `::first-line`: used to style the first letter/line of an element.
-12. `::before`, `::after`: are used to insert content before or after an element.
+12. `::before`, `::after`: used to insert content before or after an element.

+#### 2.4.4.5 Others
-13. `::placeholder`: is used to style the placeholder text.
+13. `::placeholder`: used to style the placeholder text.
-14. `::selection`: is used to style the selected text.
+14. `::selection`: used to style the selected text.
 15: `::marker `:Markers are typically used to add style elements to a list, for instance, to color bullet points.

 ```css